mikerochip/cmake-test/README.md

          * Windows
             * Generator: ```Visual Studio 16 2019```
             * CMake Options: ```-G "Visual Studio 16 2019" -DCMAKE_PROJECT_TOP_LEVEL_INCLUDES="conan_provider.cmake"```
-1. Open the Conan window
+5. Open the Conan window
    1. Click the gear button `Configure Conan`
       * Check `Use Conan installed in the system`
       * Check `Automatically add Conan for all configurations`
       * Check `Debug` and `Release` for `Use Conan for the following configurations`
       * Check `Let Conan manage the Advanced Settings > Reload CMake profiles sequentially option`
-   1. Click the Reload button `Update packages and dependency provider`
+   2. Click the Reload button `Update packages and dependency provider`
-1. Open the CMake window
+6. Open the CMake window
    1. Click the Reload button

 # Troubleshooting

 **Error:** When running the build script ```Detected a mismatch for the compiler version between your conan profile settings and CMake```

-**Suggestion:** Generally, your compiler changing (install, update, etc) will cause this error.
+**Suggestion:** Generally, your compiler changing (install, update, etc.) will cause this error.
 This project relies on the CMake and Conan compiler defaults being the same.

 Try this: